 Adventures for him:

 Bring out the child in your man by setting a treasure hunt for him.
 Geocaching is a fun way to incorporate a bit of geeky tech into the adventure and makes it easy for you to set up and personalise.
-Once you’ve signed up on the Geocaching website, you can set up your own place to hide his ‘treasure’; a favourite viewpoint, the place you went on your first date together or somewhere you love and want him to experience too.
-Once you’ve hidden the gift, use the compass on your iphone to identify the coordinates of the location.
+Once you’ve signed up on the Geocaching website, you can set up your own place to hide his ‘treasure’: a favourite viewpoint, the place you went on your first date together or somewhere you love and want him to experience too.
+Once you’ve hidden the gift, use the compass on your phone to identify the coordinates of the location.
 Use these and some fun/cryptic/silly/personal descriptions to send him on an adventure quest to remember.

 Top tip:you can set waypoints on your treasure hunt via places of interest; coffee shop, picnic area, restaurant, mountain peak etc.

 Plan a bike ride with a Strava heart

 If your other half spends his weekends in lycra exploring the countryside on two wheels, then why not get out and join him?
 Even better, plan the route for him via a very steep hill (road bikers love a steep hill).
 If you know you’ll struggle to keep pace on the hill then challenge him to do it twice by the time you get to the top.
 He’ll love the chance to demo the benefits of all his training and you can boost his ego even more by taking that hill real slow, letting him beat you to the finish.

 Put a little bit of love into your route planning by choosing roads that will map out the shape of a heart.
 At the end of the ride take out a hip flask of his favourite whiskey to celebrate the day and ask him to check his Strava stats (road bikers love a good stat).
 He’ll love them even more when he sees the shape of your heart showing just how much effort you have put into making road biking something that you cando as a couple.